-- Select the SPR0, SPR1 and SPR2 bits to define the serial clock baud rate (see SPI_CR register). - Select the CPOL and CPHA bits to define one of the four relationships between the data transfer and the serial clock (see Figure 15.4). - The SS pin must be connected to a high level signal during the complete byte transmit sequence. - The MSTR and SPE bits must be set (they remain set only if the SS pin is connected to a high level signal).
+- Select the SPR0, SPR1 and SPR2 bits to define the serial clock baud rate (see SPI_CR register). - Select the CPOL and CPHA bits to define one of the four relationships between the data transfer and the serial clock (see Figure 15.4). - The SS pin must be connected to a high level signal during the complete byte transmit sequence, if this pin is used. - The MSTR and SPE bits must be set (they remain set only if the SS pin is connected to a high level signal).